VenkyGG/Discord-Bot/README.md

    - After that Search for DSharpPlus, DSharpPlus.CommandsNext and DSharpPlus.Interactivity.
    - Install all 3 of these.

-    NOTE: DO NOT INSTALL VERSIONS FROM NuGet Packages!
+ NOTE: DO NOT INSTALL ANY OF THE DSharpPlus VERSIONS FROM NuGet Packages!
 SOME FUNCTIONS WILL NOT WORK!

  Hopefull this would be able to work for you.